jQuery Text Overflow plugin

 Then also call the textOverflow plugin method on the same elements.
 When a browser has native support for the text-overflow property, the text overflow plugin will let the browse handle it natively, and otherwise it will apply its own text truncation code.
 For more details, see the CSS and JavaScript text overflow example, or the Quirkmode's article on the text-overflow property.

-How do I restore the original contents of the clipped elements?
+Q: How do I restore the original contents of the clipped elements?

-It depends on what your use case is.
+A: It depends on what your use case is.
 If you want to show more or less of the clipped element based on browser or element resize events, simply turn the autoUpdate functionality on.
 If you want to manually restore the original content, you'll have to store it somewhere yourself before applying the text overflow plugin.

-Text overflow doesn't work when applied to hidden elements (using display: none.)
+Q: Text overflow doesn't work when applied to hidden elements (using display: none.)

-This is caused by the browser taking the elements out of the page flow.
+A: This is caused by the browser taking the elements out of the page flow.
 When an element is not in the page flow it has zero width and height.
 The text overflow plugin uses the width and height to calculate where to clip the text, so it can not do its work when an element is hidden.
 There are two approaches to work around this problem: the most simple solution is to only call the text overflow plugin after you display the hidden elements.
 Alternatively you could position the hidden elements offscreen and set its visibility property to hidden and then measure it.

 Credits